Discrete Logarithm

 The security of all the schemes in this post is attributed to the computational hardness of solving the discrete logarithm problem and the lack of efficient solution techniques.

-ElGamal Scheme
+ElGamal Cipher

 G